-Stamp duties is being administered in two (2) forms: fixed duties and ad-valorem.
+Stamp duties are being administered in two (2) forms fixed duties and ad-valorem.

 Capital gains tax is usually charged on the difference between the purchase price and the sales price.
 What this means is that it is charged on the profit made when the purchase price is subtracted from the sales price.

 Suppose you bought a property for ₦600,000.00 and sold it for ₦1,000,000.00.
 This would mean that you have made a profit of ₦400,000.00.
 You would need to pay capital gains tax on the profit (₦400,000.00) which you have made.

 Once your company’s turnover is above ₦100 Million, you are expected to pay this kind of tax.
 It is fixed at 1% of profit before tax.

 If your company is registered in Nigeria, you are expected to pay this tax.
 It is fixed at 2.5 % of the profit of the company.

 This tax is usually deducted from monies to be paid to suppliers of goods and services.
 The deducted sum is then remitted to the FIRS.
 Withholding tax is an advance income tax.
 The percentage varies in respect of the sum to be paid to suppliers of goods and services.